phoenixthrush/AniWorld-Downloader/README.md

   - [ ] MacOS
   - [ ] Linux
 - [x] Fix wrong episode count
+- [ ] Fix empty output if selected language not available
 - [ ] Fix Aniskip Seasons if other than first season
 - [ ] Support Doodstream